martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - **Account Number**
   - The account number associated with the phone numbers that you're trying to port.
   - If you're currently invoiced through a reseller, you'll provide the name of the reseller in the Letter of Authorization.
-  - All phone numbers in a port request using the Teams admin center MUST belong to the same account number.
+  - All phone numbers in a port request using the Teams admin center (TAC) MUST belong to the same account number.
 See [Port request considerations](#port-request-considerations)

 - **Authorizing person on account**
   - A person in your organization who is the authorized user on your account with your current service provider.